Law-Offices-of-SRIS-PC-Logo

 A no-fault divorce is a type of divorce in which neither spouse is required to prove that the other spouse did anything wrong.
 In New York, a no-fault divorce can be granted if the spouses have been separated for at least six months.

-To file for a no-fault divorce in New York, you must meet the following requirements:
+To file for a New York State No Fault Divorce, you must meet the following requirements:

 • You must have been married for at least one year.